 Temple, I was excavated partly by A.A.
 Caruana and later by Sir Themistocles Zammit in 1908 and finished by T. Ashby and T.E.
 Peet in 1909.
 Unfortunately, it was completely destroyed by air raids during World War II.

 Temple II was first investigated by Caesare Vassallo in 1840.
 In 1892 A.A.
 Caruana started to excavate the site properly.
 Albert Mayer continued the excavation in 1901 and finished by Ashby and Peet in 1908-9.
 It was also damaged during the war and is of particular interest since pottery from all phases of the Temple period was found here.
 New buildings have now been constructed here.

 Temple III is the only temple in Kordin still in existence today.
 In fact it is of the standard Ggantija-phase 3-apse design.
 One of the most noted features of this temple is the 2.75-metre-long ‘trough’ lying across the entrance to the left apse.
 Temple III is in a walled area next to the Church of St. Anthony and is kept locked to give it maximum protection.

 During his rule, Grand Master de Paule built a church on 31 July 1629 in the town dedicated to St. Ubaldesca and this became the first parish church in the town.
 In 1900 this church was enlarged to accommodate the growing population and Paola became a parish in 1910.

-There is a wide variety of properties available in Paola including apartments, maisonettes, etc. There are also many interesting houses of character which can be restored to modern living and yet keep their autonomous characteristics such as wooden beams, typical Maltese balconies and Maltese tiled floors as well as large terraced houses with beautiful gardens which would make lovely family homes.
+There is a wide variety of Malta properties for sale or rent available in Paola including apartments, maisonettes, etc. There are also many interesting houses of character which can be restored to modern living and yet keep their autonomous characteristics such as wooden beams, typical Maltese balconies and Maltese tiled floors as well as large terraced houses with beautiful gardens which would make lovely family homes.